dhth/dfft/README.md

 - [x] Show contents for new file
 - [x] [bug] error when "G" is pressed
 - [x] Stop/resume listening for changes
-- [ ] Play sound when a change occurs
+- [x] Play sound when a change occurs
 - [x] Allow pre-populating snapshots at startup
 - [x] Show number of snapshots in memory
 - [x] Consider `dfft` specific ignore file
 - [x] Consider `.git/info/exclude`
 - [ ] Show errors while watching for fs events

+## Audio Notifications

+`dfft` can play audio notifications for different kinds of file changes to make following changes easy.
+These audio notifications are disabled by default and can be turned on using `--audio/-a`.